MacroMachines/GemmaLib/README.md

 #Latest Update (v1.0.5)
 Added [g.knobman] abstraction which allows one to easily use the knob made of sequence of image files produced by jKnobMan.
-See the help for details.
+See the [g.knobman-help.pd] file for details.